 We say \(\infty\) is a cluster point of \(S \subset \R\) if for every \(M \in \R\text{,}\) there exists an \(x \in S\) such that \(x \geq M\text{.}\) Similarly, \(- \infty\) is a cluster point of \(S \subset \R\) if for every \(M \in \R\text{,}\) there exists an \(x \in S\) such that \(x \leq M\text{.}\)

-Let \(f \colon S \to \R\) be a function, where \(\infty\) is a cluster point of \(S\text{.}\) If there exists an \(L \in \R\) such that for every \(\epsilon > 0\text{,}\) there is an \(M \in \R\) such that
+Let \(f \colon S \to \R\) be a function, where \(\infty\) is a cluster point of \(S\text{.}\) If there exists an \(L \in \R\) with the property that for every \(\epsilon > 0\text{,}\) there is an \(M \in \R\) such that

-whenever \(x \in S\) and \(x \geq M\text{,}\) then we say \(f(x)\)converges to \(L\) as \(x\) goes to \(\infty\text{.}\) We call \(L\) the limit and write
+whenever \(x \in S\) and \(x \geq M\text{,}\) then we say \(f(x)\)converges to \(L\) as \(x\) goes to \(\infty\text{.}\) We call \(L\) a limit and, if unique, write

 \begin{equation}